Axway/api-builder-standalone-tech-enablement/02_microservice_from_db/README.md

 * [Axway Appcelerator Youtube Channel](https://www.youtube.com/watch?v=lgPFasrGATE) - Youtube channed where you could find Demo series and more interesting videos & tutorials
 * [Appcelerator Blog](https://www.appcelerator.com/blog/) - Axway blog space.

-## What are data connectors and why we use them?
+## What are Data Connectors and why we use them?

 Connectors are adapters to allow you to read and write data to and from an external data source, such as Oracle, MySQL, and MongoDB.
 They give your application the ability to utilize existing data sources to create Models for use within your API Builder application, either directly as API, or within flows.